 Doug Hardy is both husband and business partner to Editor-in-Chief Christine Stuart, serving as business manager for CTNewsJunkie where he handles advertising, promotional activities and anything else that comes up.
 As a new media entrepreneur and journalist, Hardy partnered with Lon Seidman of LocalOnlineNews.TV in 2011 to launch the Independent Media Network, a cooperative of Connecticut-based news sites and blogs with a goal of helping members reach sustainability.
 A career journalist, Hardy has worked as a reporter and editor at several newspapers and from 2004 to 2007 was a youth business manager and journalism instructor at Our Piece of the Pie in Hartford, where he helped teens publish a quarterly print magazine called Echoes from the Streets.
 You can reach Hardy here as well as on Facebook and Twitter.

 Meet our contributors

 Contributing columnist Susan Bigelow is a former political blogger who ran CT Local Politics from 2005-10.
-She also is a librarian and an author; her second book will be out in early 2012.
-Her column appears 2-4 times a month and her website is The Extrahuman Union.
+She also is a librarian and an author.
+Her column appears weekly and her website is The Extrahuman Union.

 Contributing columnist Sarah Darer Littman writes for Hearst Newspapers and an award-winning novelist of books for teens.
 Long before the financial meltdown, she worked as a securities analyst and earned her MBA in Finance from the Stern School at NYU.
 Her column appears twice a month and her website is here.